CBI raids at home, tweets Manish Sisodia; 'Nothing will come out,' says Kejriwal

 Sisodia on Friday morning tweeted, “I am an extremely honest person making the future of lakhs of children”.
 CBI reached his house in the morning in connection with excise policy probe.

 Delhi deputy chief minister Manish Sisodia welcomed the CBI officials to his residence who as Sisodia claimed reached his residence early in the morning.
 Announcing full cooperation with them, Sisodia tweeted, “It is unfortunate that those who do good work in our country are harassed like this.
 That is why our country has not yet become No 1.”
 Chief minister Arvind Kejriwal also tweeted and extending support to his deputy, he said nothing will come out of this raid and many such happened in past.
-'They are after Manish Sisodia': AAP hits back after L-G's order into Delhi govt's excise policy
+Arvind Kejriwal's ‘New York Times’ dig at Centre on CBI raids against Sisodia

 The CBI on Friday raided 21 locations in Delhi and adjoining areas including the residences of Sisodia and an IAS officer.